September 21, 2014 by Jeff Schertz · 3 Comments

 The ergonomics are also very good on this design (again for me) in my normal standing position.
 The dual 22” monitors are located at the optimum eye-level which is roughly 2-3 inches below the top of the screen.
 The ideal distance is also about arms-length to the monitors so I have mine positioned closer to the front of the top shelf to achieve this.
 Again if you are taller you can push the monitors back a little bit to adjust the distance.

 In terms of comfort a quality anti-fatigue standing mat is highly recommended, especially when first starting out after years of sitting.
 I opted for the Imprint Cumulus 9 gel mat from Imprint after reading a host of reviews online on various different products.
-Beware of some of the cheaper gel mats on the market as some do not actually contain a gel material.
+Beware of some of the cheaper gel mats on the market as some do not actually contain any gel material and are just foam.

 The following parts will result in a completed desk height of 39” which is just about perfect for my height (5’6”).
 If you are taller then you can add some adjustable feet like these to the bottom of the main bookshelf to raise the entire desk up the required amount.
 I’ve noticed that others have mounted large casters to the bottom of these as well which makes moving the entire desk around very easy, if mobility is a requirement.
 Be aware that not all of the following wood pieces are available in all of the same colors, so if you want to build one in white or one of the faux wood finishes you may have to go hunting around for alternative items.
 The Black-Brown finish is one of the most popular and almost every component I looked at included that finish as an option.